-In the consumer, commercial and class action litigation arena, Mr. Ortiz frequently defends against claims arising from the application of the Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), Truth-in-Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA), Illinois Collection Agency Act, Illinois Consumer Fraud and Deceptive Business Practices Act, Wisconsin Consumer Act, as well as various state and federal consumer and mortgage-related laws.
+In the consumer, commercial, and class action litigation arena, Carlos frequently defends against claims arising from the application of the Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), Truth-in-Lending Act (TILA), Real Estate Settlement Procedures Act (RESPA), Illinois Collection Agency Act, Illinois Consumer Fraud and Deceptive Business Practices Act, and the Wisconsin Consumer Act, as well as various state and federal consumer and mortgage-related laws.
 His clients in this area include businesses, corporate entities, mortgage lenders and servicers, creditors, asset purchases and third-party debt collectors.
-Additionally, Mr. Ortiz represents clients regarding investigations by regulatory agencies and attorneys general, and has counseled clients in responding to subpoenas in this context.
-Mr. Ortiz also is experienced in handling fraud, trade secret and breach of contract and warranty cases.
+Additionally, Carlos represents clients regarding investigations by regulatory agencies and attorneys general, and has counseled clients in responding to subpoenas in this context.
+Carlos also is experienced in handling fraud, trade secret, and breach of contract and warranty cases.

-In the area of immigration law, Mr. Ortiz focuses on both family and employment-based immigration matters.
+In the area of immigration law, Carlos focuses on both family and employment-based immigration matters.
 He assists individuals with obtaining permanent residency and citizenship in the United States.
-Mr. Ortiz also works with employers and religious entities in obtaining various work visas for their foreign employees.
+Carlos also works with employers and religious entities in obtaining various work visas for their foreign employees.
 He counsels employers on Form I-9 compliance and Social Security no-match letters.
-In addition, Mr. Ortiz works with clients on international migration issues.
-Mr. Ortiz's experience in this area includes, but is not limited to: successfully petitioning for visas under B-1, B-2, E-1, E-2, EB-1, EB-2, EB-3 H-1B, H-2B, H-3, J-1, K-1, L, O-1, P, TN, TD, and R. He has also handled matters involving asylum and temporary protected status.
-Mr. Ortiz has also litigated matters involving alleged violations of state statutes that govern non-lawyers consulting on immigration matters.
+In addition, Carlos works with clients on international migration issues.
+Carlos' experience in this area includes, but is not limited to: successfully petitioning for visas under B-1, B-2, E-1, E-2, EB-1, EB-2, EB-3 H-1B, H-2B, H-3, J-1, K-1, L, O-1, P, TN, TD, and R. He has also handled matters involving asylum and temporary protected status.
+Carlos has also litigated matters involving alleged violations of state statutes that govern non-lawyers consulting on immigration matters.
 He also has handled appeals to the Administrative Appeals Office.

-With respect to employment and complex bodily injury-related litigation, Mr. Ortiz often represents employers in lawsuits alleging claims involving harassment and discrimination, the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA), wrongful discharge, and various other state and federal employment statutes.
+With respect to employment litigation, Carlos often represents employers in lawsuits alleging claims involving harassment and discrimination, the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA), wrongful discharge, and various other state and federal employment statutes.
 He also handles claims involving enforcement of restrictive covenants, and has successfully obtained temporary restraining orders and injunctions.
-Mr. Ortiz counsels employers on risk management and compliance issues.
-He has extensive experience in defending against workers' compensation claims.
+Carlos counsels employers on risk management and compliance issues.

-During law school, Mr. Ortiz was a law clerk at the firm formerly known as Wickwire Gavin, in Madison, Wisconsin, where he prepared dispositive motions involving negligence, breach of warranty and construction-related claims.
-In addition, he was a summer associate in the legal department at Edward Kraemer and Sons Construction Company in Plain, Wisconsin, where he prepared summary judgment briefs in defense of ADA, Title VII and wrongful termination claims, as well as managed and developed strategy for defense of workers’ compensation claims.
-Mr. Ortiz also assisted with employee training and counseling on compliance issues.
+During law school, Carlos was a law clerk at the firm formerly known as Wickwire Gavin, in Madison, Wisconsin, where he prepared dispositive motions involving negligence, breach of warranty and construction-related claims.
+In addition, he was a summer associate in the legal department at Edward Kraemer and Sons Construction Company in Plain, Wisconsin, where he prepared summary judgment briefs in defense of ADA, Title VII and wrongful termination claims, as well as managed and developed strategy for defense of workers' compensation claims.
+Carlos also assisted with employee training and counseling on compliance issues.

-In addition to his other law school accomplishments, Mr. Ortiz was selected to join the Moot Court Board.
-He was a member of the Dean’s List, and was elected president of the Latino Law Students Association.
-Mr. Ortiz received the G. Young Excellence in Service Award (2003) and the Bruce F. Beilfuss Memorial Service Award (2004).
+In addition to his other law school accomplishments, Carlos was selected to join the Moot Court Board.
+He was a member of the Dean's List, and was elected president of the Latino Law Students Association.
+Carlos received the G. Young Excellence in Service Award (2003) and the Bruce F. Beilfuss Memorial Service Award (2004).
 He achieved the highest grades of his class in equal employment law and constitutional law.
 He was awarded a full tuition merit scholarship to attend the University of Wisconsin Law School.
-Mr. Ortiz was and remains active in the law school’s LEO Program, which promotes diversity in the law, and hosted the LEO annual banquet in 2003.
+Carlos was and remains active in the law school's LEO Program, which promotes diversity in the law, and hosted the LEO annual banquet in 2003.

-In 2001, Mr. Ortiz was a summer intern with State Farm Mutual Insurance Co., where he worked as a fire claims representative, investigating, analyzing, negotiating and settling complex property claims.
-Mr. Ortiz also was a project engineer summer intern with Walsh Construction Company in Chicago from June 1995 to January 2001.
+In 2001, Carlos was a summer intern with State Farm Mutual Insurance Co., where he worked as a fire claims representative, investigating, analyzing, negotiating and settling complex property claims.
+Carlos also was a project engineer summer intern with Walsh Construction Company in Chicago from June 1995 to January 2001.